PcapPlusPlus/pcapplusplus.github.io/docs/benchmark.md

 ## Tested projects

-PcapPlusPlus was only compared to similar C/C++ projects such as libtins and libcrafter because projects written higher level languages (such as Python or Java) cannot compete with the performance of native libraries.
-Here are the versions used for the benchmarks:
+PcapPlusPlus was only compared to similar C/C++ projects such as [libtins](http://libtins.github.io/) and [libcrafter](https://github.com/pellegre/libcrafter) because projects written higher level languages (such as Python or Java) cannot compete with the performance of native libraries.
+The following versions were used for the benchmarks:

 - libpcap-dev [v0.8.1](https://www.tcpdump.org/#old-releases)
 - PcapPlusPlus [v19.04](https://github.com/seladb/PcapPlusPlus/releases/tag/v19.04)